Romina513/ReduxOMDBApp/README.md

-How to deploy / instructions to get project running go here
+How to deploy / instructions to get project running:

+Dependencies I already had installed globally that will be needed: express (if using express generator, it will be installed for you), webpack, mongoose

 ===Front End===